Our NEXTOps℠ Framework streamlines and scales to keep things modern and eliminate technical debt

 In today’s fast-paced and evolving development environment, manual processes that churn out software deployment, machine learning, software integration, and data engineering are cumbersome.
 And behind these manual processes are the people.
 Data engineers manage the data, data scientists create the models and algorithms, developers write the code, security engineers protect the systems, and the integration specialists push it all into production.
 The result is siloed pipelines that slow missions with too many tools, too many manual processes, and worse, lack of communication.
 To reduce this technical debt and propel your missions forward, you need a framework purpose-built for effective collaboration, reproducibility, efficiency, scalability, and security.

 Operations are elements that facilitate high-quality instances of business activities with minimal friction.
 These include the people, processes, tools, and infrastructure required to complete the activity.

 In our experience, “Ops to the nth” isn’t enough for an organization.
-We have seen solution delivery challenged by tool and platform incompatibility, security compliance and accessibility issues, integration mishaps, poor quality code, QA bottlenecks, and rework (again, technical debt).
+Solution delivery is often challenged by tool and platform incompatibility, security compliance and accessibility issues, integration mishaps, low-quality code, QA bottlenecks, and rework (also referred to as technical debt).

 So, if the issue is siloed pipelines, it only makes sense to pull them together, right?

 Agencies need an integrated framework that combines all teams and their respective moving parts into a single complementary delivery workflow.
 Only then can your organization effectively coordinate ongoing engineering and analytics efforts.

 NEXTOps℠ simplifies and automates